-5. I will keep One Tree Hill College free of harmful substances.
+6. I will keep One Tree Hill College free of harmful substances.

-This means I will never bring into the College, or use, drugs of any kind, alcohol in any form, cigarettes, tobacco or any other illegal substances, that may be harmful to myself or others.
+This means I will never bring into the college, or use, drugs of any kind, alcohol, cigarettes, e-cigarettes or any illegal items, that may be harmful to myself or others.